Traeger Smoked Salmon with Honey Garlic Glaze

 5. Grill Salmon

 Add each salmon foil pouch directly to the grill grates.
-Grill them on high for about 10 minutes of cooking time, or until the internal temperature reaches 145 degrees Fahrenheit.
+Grill them on high for about 10 minutes, or until the internal temperature reaches 145 degrees Fahrenheit.

 6. Serve